DonQuixotevil/hello_world/README.md

 # hello_world
-my first project in GitHub
+This is my first project in GitHub.
+It's both interesting and exciting!